Pros and Cons of Moving to Qatar

 + PRO: The country has low crime rates

-Qatar is very safe, with low levels of even petty crime.
+New residents in Qatar shouldn't stress themselves over personal security.
+Qatar is safe for men and women alike, with low levels of even petty crime.

 - CON: Qatar has some of the worst drivers